OI-wiki/i18n/docs/topic/graph-matching/graph-match.md

 **Matching** or **independent set of edges** is a set with no common edges in a graph.
 Finding a match in a bipartite graph is equivalent to the network flow problem.

-Graph matching algorithm is a commonly used algorithm in informatics competitions.
+Graph matching algorithm are commonly used in informatics competitions.
 It can be generally divided into maximum matching and maximum weight matching.
-We will first introduce the bipartite graph, and then propose solutions for general graph.
+We will first introduce the bipartite graph, and then propose solutions for general graphs.

 # Matching